TheRandomLabs/RandomPatches/README.md

 When installed on a client, RandomPatches should be completely compatible with servers without the mod, and when installed on a server, it should be completely compatible with clients without the mod.
 As a result, clients can connect to a server with a different version of the mod to the one on the server.
-Furthermore, RandomPatches contains no features that requires the mod to be installed both on the client and the server.
+Furthermore, RandomPatches contains no features that require the mod to be installed both on the client and the server.

 By default, RandomPatches aims to be as non-invasive as possible—there are no breaking changes to